divijghose/firedrake/Firedrake-meeting-2024-10-30.md

 345.51s call     tests/regression/test_fdm.py::test_p_independence_hcurl[Box]
 ```
 CI time has shot up as a result.

+Transfer to next week; wait for Pablo showing up.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*